nitheshsshetty/nitheshsshetty/README.md

 - 👋 Hi, I’m @nitheshsshetty
-- 👀 I’m  currently working as system validation Engineer @IBM LABS and interested in RAS debugging and making sure of quality of the product from processor RAS perspective for high end Enterprise servers
+- 👀 I’m  currently working as system validation Engineer @IBM LABS and interested in AI usecases for problem isolation & debug helping quality of the product
-- 🌱 I’m currently learning python becuase it has lot of usecases in my day to day work life .
+- 🌱 I’m currently learning ML becuase it has lot of usecases in my day to day work life .
-- 💞️ I’m looking to collaborate on projects and as a constant learner it will help me gain more perspective on programming and with my industry experience I can share/contribute as well.
+- 💞️ I’m looking to collaborate on projects and as a constant learner it will help me gain more perspective on Technology advancement in AI and with my industry experience I can share/contribute as well.
 - 📫 You can reach out to me via mail nsnitheshshetty71@gmail.com

 <!---